-- mostly question the merits of government policy, including the policy of the governing body of the council. - are made with the sole or substantial motive of avoiding dismissal or other disciplinary action.
+- > mostly question the merits of the policy of the governing body of the Council - are made with the sole or substantial motive of avoiding dismissal or other disciplinary action

 6. How to make a report

 You can report wrongdoing in writing or verbally.
 You are encouraged to make a report in writing as this can help to avoid any confusion or misinterpretation.